 Does Buyer Status Change if One Partner Bought a Home Before?

-Determining whether eligible for first time first-time buyer status can be somewhat intricate if one partner has previously been a homeowner.
-If your partner has prior home ownership, this might impact your eligibility for certain advantages meant for first-time buyers.
+Determining whether eligible for first-time buyer status can be somewhat intricate if one partner has previously been a homeowner.
+If your partner has prior homeownership, this might impact your eligibility for certain advantages meant for first-time buyers.

-For example, stamp duty relief in the United Kingdom may not be applicable, as both applicants need to be making their first property purchase to qualify how much stamp duty.
+For example, stamp duty relief may not be applicable, as both applicants need to be making their first property purchase to qualify for the full relief.

-We regularly help clients in handling joint borrower sole proprietor mortgage arrangements.
-This arrangement permits one individual to be the owner of inherited property while both partners share the mortgage responsibility.
+We regularly help clients in handling Joint Borrower Sole Proprietor mortgage arrangements.
+This arrangement permits one individual to be the owner of the property while both partners share the mortgage responsibility.

 It’s an effective method for couples where one partner doesn’t qualify as a first-time buyer but still desires to contribute financially without risking potential first-time buyer benefits for their partner.